jnoynaert/PressureDrop.jl/docs/src/core.md

 The data for a valve table can be calculated directly using [`valve_calcs`](@ref), which will interpolate pressures and temperatures at depth from known producing P/T profiles.

+## Bulk calculations

+decline over time:

+define model

+generate decline data from a hyperbolic function and add some noise

+define a curried function for traverse that only takes rate data

 ## Types

 ```@docs